AdrianKriger/r-trend-surfaces/README.md

 For these set of exersices we use a dataset that is well-suited to illustrate the concepts of trend surface: a set of observations of the elevation above mean sea level of the top of the Cape Flats aquifer, South Africa measured at ~29 wells [harvested from Table Mountain groundwaterinfo](https://tablemountain.groundwaterinfo.africa/index.php/view/map/?repository=tmwsa&project=1_water_source_areas).

 **WARNING!**
-**Please take care with the application of this dataset. xx% of the datapoints are synthetic.
-I made them up.
-Only 29 of the wells are authentic. _The entire dataset is for illustrative purposes only.
+**Please take care with the application of this dataset. _The entire dataset is for illustrative purposes only.
 A more authoritive collection of data is required for a truly definitive result._**

 These notebooks are based on the work of [D.G.
 Rossiter](https://cals.cornell.edu/david-rossiter) and are subject to copywrite. _No sale nor payment to access_